 - Use

-to make printing R output look better.
-Less effort thanknitr::kable()
+printrto make printing R output look better.
+Less effort thanknitr::kable(). - Use

 - Use